 promote and encourage research and evaluation related to the educational use of computer technology in tertiary education; and

-promote co-operation and liaison with other groups and organisations which have complimentary purposes and activities.
+promote co-operation and liaison with other groups and organisations which have complementary purposes and activities.

 4. POWERS

 The Association has the following powers as conferred by Section 25 of the Association Incorporations Act 1985: